 Other aspects of eating are important to be cognizant of besides the best and worst foods for your body.
 Eating smaller, nutritionally-balanced meals could help ease digestion and help fight flare-ups.
 Chewing your food slowly and engaging your jaw can help activate your robust oral microbiome and promote beneficial oral health.
 A key aspect of mindfulness is paying attention to your body’s short and long-term response to a food.

 What you drink matters too!
-RA patients specifically, should try to incorporate tart cherry juice into their diets, since tart cherries are found to be rich in antioxidants that combat inflammation.
+RA patients specifically should try to incorporate tart cherry juice into their diets.
+Tart cherries have been found to be rich in antioxidants that combat inflammation.
 When drinking tea, coffee, juice, or alcohol we recommend drinking water alongside, for optimal oral health.
 Water normalizes the pH of mouth – healthy human saliva has a pH of 7.4.
-When we consume acidic foods and beverages, such as fruit juice and soda, oral pH is thrown out of balance (not to mention the additional sugar and calorie intake).
-When the pH within our mouths falls below 5.5, demineralization occurs, making us more susceptible to oral diseases, such as dental caries and periodontal disease.
+Acidic foods and beverages, such as fruit juice and soda through the oral pH out of balance.
+Not only that, the additional sugar and calorie intake are negative consequences.
+When the pH within our mouths falls below 5.5, demineralization occurs.
+This then make us more susceptible to oral diseases, such as dental caries and periodontal disease.
 Drinking plenty of water daily can help maintain a healthy mouth pH, in addition to keeping you hydrated.

 Exercise, Exercise, Exercise